Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 It also allows the applicant to file a dispute if the background check contains inaccurate or incomplete information.

-California employers, like all employers, are required to follow FCRA guidelines.
 Today, federal FCRA guidelines apply when a hiring company uses background checks prepared by third-party providers.

 In these cases, the employer must do the following: